-It was never promulgated, taught, nor recognized as a doctrine of the church prior to the assumption of Brigham Young.
+It was never promulgated, taught, nor recognized, as a doctrine of the church prior to the assumption of Brigham Young.-Decision, page 26.

--Decision, page 26.

-Admissions by Utah Church Leaders
+Admissions By Utah Church Leaders

-Brigham Young himself admitted that polygamy was no part of the original faith but was adopted by him and associates in Utah.
+Brigham Young himself admitted that polygamy was no part of the original faith, but was adopted by him and associates in Utah.
 In 1869 he said to Senator Trumbull:

-As for our institutions, we know we are right, and polygamy, which you object to, was not originally a part of our system, but was adopted by us as a necessity, after we came here.-From Daily Alta Californian, July 16, 1869.
+As for our institutions, we know we are right, and polygamy, which you object to, was not originally a part of our system, but was adopted by us as a necessity, after we came here.-From the Alia Californian.